gradio-app/gradio/guides/03_building-with-blocks/01_blocks-and-event-listeners.md

 We briefly descirbed the Blocks class in the [Quickstart](/guides/01_getting-started/01_quickstart.md#custom-demos-with-grblocks) as a way to build custom demos.
 Let's dive deeper.

-This guide will cover the how to use Gradio components with `gr.Blocks`, event listeners and their types, running events continuously, updating configurations, and using dictionaries vs lists.

 ## Blocks Structure